 How much trash do we make in a week?
 Do we have to make that much trash?
 What can we do to change that, to make less trash?
 Do other living things make trash too - how is it similar and how is it different from our/humans’?

 Setting the Stage: Students need to understand that everything we do produces trash and that all humans produce trash, one way or another.
 There are different kinds of trash.
-Every piece of trash has its personality and its own home, it does not all just go into one big trash can.
-Trash is diverse and needs to be sorted/segregated so that it can be decomposed/broken down, or reused (cradle to cradle), or thrown away responsibly.
+Every piece of trash has its personality and its own home; it does not all just go into one big trash can.
+Trash is diverse and needs to be sorted/segregated so that it can be decomposed/broken down, or reused (cradle to cradle), or responsibly thrown away.
 If we are not responsible with our trash, it becomes a monster that never goes away.
-It is important that students have the opportunity to investigate their own trash in order to see first hand what kinds of trash they might make as a class.
-If students gain a clear understanding of the kinds of trash they produce on a day to day basis, they can assist with sorting it properly and understand what happens to it beyond when they throw it away.
+It is important that students have the opportunity to investigate their own trash in order to see firsthand what kinds of trash they might make as a class.
+If students gain a clear understanding of the kinds of trash they produce on a day-to-day basis, they can assist with sorting it properly and understand what happens to it beyond when they throw it away.
 In this lesson, students learn that trash can be separated into recyclable materials, landfill contents, biohazards, and compostable items.
 In groups, they look through the classroom’s trash, categorize it by similarities they observe, and discuss why they sorted their trash the way they did with peers.
 On the second day, students learn about the categories we have in place as a society (recyclable materials, landfill, biohazards, and compostable materials) by observing and describing categorized trash by the teacher and re-categorize what they did in the previous day if they choose.
 If time allows, students can also make models to show what they predict will happen to their trash as time goes on.

 Next Generation Science Standards